 But there is also an ideological explanation, and it involves a concept that gets mentioned a lot these days without much context or elaboration: populism.

 What is a populist?

 No definition of populism will fully describe all populists.
-That’s because populism is a “thin ideology” in that it “only speaks to a very small part of a political agenda,” according to Cas Mudde, a professor at the University of Georgia and the co-author of Populism: A Very Short Introduction.
+That’s because populism is a “thin ideology” in that it “only speaks to a very small part of a political agenda,” according to Cas Mudde, a professor at the University of Georgia and a co-author of Populism: A Very Short Introduction.
 An ideology like fascism involves a holistic view of how politics, the economy, and society as a whole should be ordered.
 Populism doesn’t; it calls for kicking out the political establishment, but it doesn’t specify what should replace it.
 So it’s usually paired with “thicker” left- or right-wing ideologies like socialism or nationalism.